hydroper-jet/lang/spec/1.0/source/src/variables.md

     public const y: RegExp
     public function C() {
         x // 0
-        y // Fatal exception
+        y // ReferenceError
     }
 }
 ```

-* It is a fatal exception if a constant variable is assigned more than once.
+* It is a `VerifyError` if a constant variable is assigned more than once.
 * A constant variable that is not an instance variable must contain an initializer.
 * A constant variable that is not an instance variable must not be assigned by an assignment expression.
 * A constant variable that is an instance variable may be assigned in the constructor body.